nrolland/picklers/README.md

 - .ghci give the settings to the interactive shell GCHI and GHCID (https://github.com/ndmitchell/ghcid)

-- stack.yaml gives access to availables packages
+- stack.yaml gives access to availables packages (aka lts-3.5 etc..)

 # Encoding and decoding